-Esther E. and Lewis P. Rowland
+Esther E. and.
+Lewis P. Rowland

 Providing for future generations through your will

-Richard P. Mayeux, MD, Chair, Department of Neurology said, “Bud Rowland’s career was dedicated to the care of patients, the education of trainees, and research.
+Richard P. Mayeux, MD, Chair, Department of Neurology said, “Bud Rowland’s career was dedicated to the care of patients, the education of trainees and research.
 Thus, it was no surprise that his last gift to the department was to support these three endeavors.
 His passion for the welfare of patients was as infectious as his drive to understand the causes of neurological disease.”

-Dr. Rowland chaired the VP&S Department of Neurology and directed New York-Presbyterian’s Neurology Service from 1973 to 1998.
+Dr. Rowland chaired the VP&S Department of Neurology and directed NewYork-Presbyterian’s Neurology Service from 1973 to 1998.
 He was known for research in neuromuscular diseases and age-related neurodegenerative diseases, especially ALS.
-He wrote many papers and edited two books on ALS. ???(PLEASE DOUBLE CHECK THIS) Decades ago, he predicted that genetics would come to dominate research into Alzheimer’s and other neurological diseases and advocated for what became translational neuroscience with his founding of Columbia’s centers for amyotrophic lateral sclerosis and muscular dystrophy.
+He wrote many papers and edited two books on ALS.
+Decades ago, he predicted that genetics would come to dominate research into Alzheimer’s and other neurological diseases and advocated for what became translational neuroscience with his founding of Columbia’s centers for amyotrophic lateral sclerosis and muscular dystrophy.

-She added, “I think it’s important to know that another important side of Bud was his belief in social justice and his belief in equality and he was a real humanist and he fought for minorities in medicine.
-He fought for women in medicine, and he fought for equal treatment of people who were poor or rich, and of all ethnicities.
-And he believed that good medical care should be available to all.
-We met at a fund-raising party for a national health insurance program in 1952.
-And we were still waiting for that to happen when he died 65 years later.”
+She added, “I think it’s important to know that another very important side of Bud was his belief in social justice and his belief in equality and he was a real humanist and he fought for minorities in medicine.
+He fought for women in medicine and he fought for equal treatment of people who were poor or rich.”
+Mrs. Rowland went on to explain, “We met at a party for national health insurance in 1952.
+Oh, wow.
+And that was his passion.”